Prabir-N/Learning-Purpose/README.md

 # Learning-Purpose
-Config files for my GitHub profile.
+I am writing it for test purpose.